 Welcome to The Movement Lab!

-The goal of our lab is to create coordinated, balanced, and precise whole-body movements for digital agents and for real robots to interact with the world.
+The goal of our lab is to create coordinated, functional, and efficient whole-body movements for digital agents and for real robots to interact with the world.
 We focus on holistic motor behaviors that involve fusing multiple modalities of perception to produce intelligent and natural movements.
-We are interested in the functionality of motor skills, as well as how they are learned or acquired.
-We developed computational approaches to modeling realistic human movements, learning complex control policies for humanoids and assistive robots, and advancing fundamental numerical simulation and optimal control algorithms.
+Our lab is unique in that we study “motion intelligence” in the context of complex ecological environments, involving both high-level decision making and low-level physical execution.
+We developed computational approaches to modeling realistic human movements for Computer Graphics and Biomechanics applications, learning complex control policies for humanoids and assistive robots, and advancing fundamental numerical simulation and optimal control algorithms.
+The Movement Lab is directed by Professor Karen Liu.

 Learnable Physics Simulators for Humans, Robots and the World